-The Vast, Secretive Face Database That Could Instantly ID You In A Crowd | Fast Company
+The Vast, Secretive Face Database That Could Instantly ID You In A Crowd

 Real-time face recognition is coming to law enforcement; the question is how the technology itself will be policed, and what role the public will have in dictating its use.
 “If we’re going there, then we better be going there together,” said Friedman, of the Policing Project.
 “Did we all discuss this and agree to this?”

+To improve the use of face recognition, Bedoya and other privacy advocates urge well-defined limits.
+The FBI should only access mugshot databases with reasonable suspicion of a crime, and, if it’s a forensic use—a face recognition scan on surveillance footage, for instance, as opposed to a police officer photographing a person he has stopped—the technology should only be used in cases of felonies.

-To improve the use of face recognition, Bedoya and other privacy advocates say the FBI should only access face databases with express consent from state legislatures, and only in cases of felonies in which police have probable cause to implicate the subject.
-The FBI should also regularly scrub its databases to remove innocent people, conduct audits to ensure the software meets privacy requirements, and be more transparency about how it uses the technology, they say.
+For databases containing drivers license photos, Bedoya says law enforcement should have express consent from state legislatures, and only search those databases when they have probable cause to implicate the subject for a serious offense, like the kind required for a wiretap.
+The FBI should also regularly scrub its databases to remove innocent people, be more transparent about how it uses the technology, and, as the GAO recommended, conduct audits to ensure the software meets privacy and accuracy requirements.

 Policing veterans have also expressed discomfort with the use of the technology.
 In December, a guide to body cameras published by the Constitution Project, a nonpartisan think tank, and co-authored by a handful of retired police officials, warned that the privacy risks of video “tagging” technologies were “immense” because they “have the potential to end anonymity, catalog every person at a sensitive location or event, and even facilitate pervasive location tracking of an individual over a prolonged period of time.”

-In an interview about the future of body cameras, Bill Schrier, the former chief information officer at the Seattle Police Department, told me that “most reasonable people don’t want potentially dangerous felons or sex offenders walking around in public and would, I think, support such use” of real-time face recognizing body cameras in those cases.
+In an interview about the future of body cameras, Bill Schrier, the former chief information officer at the Seattle Police Department and a 30-year veteran of government technology, told me that “most reasonable people don’t want potentially dangerous felons or sex offenders walking around in public and would, I think, support such use” of real-time face recognizing body cameras in those cases.

 But used to catch people wanted for “misdemeanors such as unpaid traffic tickets or pot smoking,” real-time face recognition could be dangerous.
 That, he said, could “seriously undermine faith in government, and start us down the road to a police state.”